nsde/spam-blacklist/README.md

 I've noticed how some search results in *DuckDuckGo* - the search engine I'm currently frequently using (aside from *Brave Search*) - are actually just spam websites filled with keywords built to earn money using ads.

 ### This project's goal
-I want to save others some time :)
+I want to save others quite some time :)

 ## uBlacklist Info
 The following information is not up-to-date!
 Please see [here](https://github.com/iorate/ublacklist) for an official, updated list.